MartinTownley/RapidMax_Windows/README.md

 ## De-bugging

-If met with the compilation error C2039 referring to the [searchWindow.cpp] file, include the <algorithm> header to this file, clean the solution, and rebuild.
+If met with the compilation error C2039 referring to the [searchWindow.cpp] file: include the algorithm header to this file, clean the solution, and rebuild.

 ## Using in a Max/MSP Project